tianyin/rex/README.md

 We modified some of the Lupine scripts for a single point of invocation into a guest shell.

-    ./firecracker-run-new.sh vmlinux rootfs/ubuntu-ebpf.ext4

-or

     make run

 At this point it gives us a root SSH shell.
-To get more, type:
+To get more shells to do stuff with, type:

     make shell